SkylineCommunications/dataminer-docs/tutorials/DIS/DisMibBrowser.md

    > [!NOTE]
    > Because of how we define tables, the comparison will always show the first column of a table, even if it is already included in the connector.

-## Step 3: Submitting your protocol.xml file
+## Step 3: Submit your protocol.xml file

-Once you have successfully navigated the steps under [Exploring the DIS MIB Browser](#step-2-exploring-the-dis-mib-browser-functionalities), forward your updated *protocol.xml* file to [Team Data Acquisition](mailto:domain.create.data-acquisition@skyline.be).
+Once you have successfully navigated the steps under [Explore the DIS MIB Browser functionalities](#step-2-explore-the-dis-mib-browser-functionalities), forward your updated *protocol.xml* file to [Team Data Acquisition](mailto:domain.create.data-acquisition@skyline.be).

 Adhere to the following email format: